tangentsoft/pidp8i/doc/cc8-manual.md

 `fclose()` on the input file (if any) because there is no standard input buffering in this implementation, so there is nothing to free before opening another file for input.

+#### Ctrl-C Handling

+Unlike on modern operating systems, there is nothing like `SIGINT` in OS/8, which means Ctrl-C only kills the program if it checks for that.
+The keyboard input loop in the CC8 LIBC standard library does do this.

+The thing to be aware of is, this won’t happen while a program is stuck in an infinite loop or similar.
+The only way to get out of such a program is to either restart OS/8 — assuming the broken program hasn’t corrupted the OS’s resident parts — or restart the PDP-8.

+#### Missing Functions

 A great many Standard C Library functions are not provided, including some you’d think would go along nicely with those we do provide, such as